nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 you.
 It seems odd that the library doesn't do this for you, but thankfully it's easy to set up a timer for this purpose)

+## More work

+Depsite using microstepping, the motor is noticeably "ticky" as it jumps from phase to phase.
+The motor control loop takes about 3.5ms to run, so it's not that.
+I think I just need to fiddle the parameters a little to get a smoother action.

 ## Plotting 3D position

 ![Plotting the positions of lights on a tree](img/lmcunderwood-tree.png)